 If there’s any single habit more likely to improve your life than reading books, I don’t know what it is.
 That’s why I don’t really care if I don’t manage to crack triple figures this year.
 Maybe I’ll never quite get there.
-That’s OK.
-The only thing that matters to me is making that little boy with the big sack proud.
+That’s OK too.
+The only thing that matters is making that little boy with the big sack proud.

 - The coal metaphor also comes from Epictetus’ Discourses; one of the best books I read in 2016.

 - Nassim Taleb runs the numbers in Antifragile.
 Assume you’re observing some trend that has a signal-to-noise ratio of 1:1 on an annual basis (50 per cent of the data are meaningful, 50 per cent are random).
 If you look at the same data on a daily basis, the composition changes to 95 per cent noise, 5 per cent signal.
 If you look at it hourly, as news hounds and market junkies do, it becomes 99.5 per cent noise, 0.5 per cent signal.
 Taleb: “That is two hundred times more noise than signal — which is why anyone who listens to news (except when very, very significant events take place) is one step below sucker.”

 - e.g. Slate Star Codex and Mr Money Mustache are both book-quality blogs.